camunda/camunda-docs/optimize/apis-tools/optimize-api/variable-labeling.md

 ## Limitations

-Note that this feature is currently not supported in outlier analysis.
-This means that during outlier analysis, the original name of a variable will be displayed.
+Note that this feature is currently not supported in task analysis.
+This means that during task analysis, the original name of a variable will be displayed.

 ## Authorization